Boyfriend (Ariana Grande and Social House song): Music video

 The music video was directed by Hannah Lux Davis and was released alongside the song on August 2, 2019.
 In the video, Grande and Foster portray a dysfunctional couple seeking counseling from Anderson as they sing the song.
 Intermittent scenes show Grande and Foster at a party and both seeing the other flirt with other people.
 They each jealously fantasize about violently attacking their partner's other love interests: Grande tackles and beats one girl and pins another girl to a door by shooting an arrow into her palm; Foster kicks a guy in the face and pulls out his still-beating heart, giving it to Grande.
 Another sequence involves Grande pulling open her blazer and firing lasers shaped like pink hearts out of her bra, getting Foster's attention.
 The video ends with the couple passionately making out in the bathroom and subsequently destroying it.
 Anderson finds them, seemingly giving up on the couple and leaving them to their own devices.
-The video has since received over 221 million views as of September 2022.
+The video has since garnered over 267 million views as of May 2025.